With fewer than 1800 individuals in the wild, and as South Africa’s only endemic parrot, the Cape parrot is under threat of extinction.

 Restoration of forest habitat aims to promote natural seedling regeneration and to prevent the spread of invasive exotic vegetation.

-We encourage local communities in South African to embrace the Cape Parrot as a national mascot for the umbrella protection of our forest catchments.
+We encourage local communities in South Africa to embrace the Cape Parrot as a national mascot for the umbrella protection of our forest catchments.

 There is little known about this parrot, with most of the work done by researchers at the University of KwaZulu-Natal in the 1990s on northern populations in KwaZulu-Natal Province, South Africa.